Cray-HPE/docs-csm/operations/iuf/workflows/management_rollout.md

 This section describes how to test a new image and CFS configuration on a single canary node for NCN master nodes and NCN worker nodes first before rolling it out to the other NCN master nodes and NCN worker nodes.
 Follow the steps below to upgrade all management nodes.

-1. Refer to the "Install and Upgrade Framework" section of each individual product's installation documentation to determine if any special actions need to be performed outside of IUF for the `management-nodes-rollout` stage.
+1. The "Install and Upgrade Framework" section of each individual product's installation document may contain special actions that need to be performed outside of IUF for a stage.
+The "IUF Stage Documentation Per Product" section of the _HPE Cray EX System Software Stack Installation and Upgrade Guide for CSM (S-8052)_ provides a table that summarizes which product documents contain information or actions for the `management-nodes-rollout` stage.
+Refer to that table and any corresponding product documents before continuing to the next step.

 1. Get the image ID and CFS configuration created for management nodes during the `prepare-images` and `update-cfs-config` stages.
 Follow the instructions in the
 [`prepare-images` Artifacts created](../stages/prepare_images.md#artifacts-created) documentation to get the values for `final_image_id` and `configuration` for images with a `configuration_group_name` value matching `Management_Master`